okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 ## About

 This type of inline hook is triggered when OAuth 2.0 and OpenID Connect (OIDC) tokens are minted by your Okta custom authorization server.
-Before sending the token to the requester, Okta calls out to your external service, and your service can respond with commands to add custom claims to the token or to modify existing claims.
+Before sending the token to the requester, Okta calls out to your external service.
+Your service can then respond with commands to add custom claims to the token or to modify existing claims.

-This functionality can be used to add data that is sensitive, calculated at runtime, or complexly structured and not appropriate for storing in Okta user profiles.
-Data added this way is never logged or stored by Okta.
+Use this functionality to add data that is sensitive, calculated at runtime, or complexly structured and not appropriate for storing in Okta user profiles.
+Okta never logs nor stores data that is added this way.
 As an example, tokens minted for a medical app could be augmented with confidential patient data provided by your external service and not stored in Okta.

 In addition to adding custom claims, you can modify or remove an existing custom claim or an OIDC standard profile claim.
 You can also update how long an access token or an ID token is valid.